The Bimblebox Art Project has participated in two Research Projects:

 These projects involved many different stakeholders, and the first part of this research sought to understand what it was about their stakeholder engagement practice that enabled them to operate while still challenging the dominant discourse.
 This led to the development of a preliminary person-centred and values-driven model of practice stakeholder engagement.
 The second part of this research project will test this model in Meeanjin (Brisbane).

 2016 – 2018, Research Project by Andrew Nicholson, University of New England (UNE):

 Depiction of Environment through Art

-This research project is centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
-The research project commenced in February 2016 and is now in the active research phase through survey of a range of people who have interacted with the exhibition, either through its physical display, its paper catalogue, or the companion digital catalogue app designed for the exhibition.
+This research project centred on a case study of the Bimblebox: art-science-nature touring exhibition, and associated media.
+The research project commenced in February 2016 and was completed in 2018 by Andrew Nicholson, University of New England.

 Completed thesis here.